Anchor PDAs and Accounts

 PDAs store data, at addressed specified by the onchain programmer, using a list of seeds, a bump seed, and a program ID.

-Anchor provides a convenient way to validate a PDA with the seeds
+Anchor provides a convenient way to validate a PDA with the seeds and bump

 constraints.